GENIVI/meta-ivi/README.md

 > branch:   fido
 > revision: 5b0305d9efa4b5692cd942586fb7aa92dba42d59

-Using the above git sha's and the master meta-ivi branch, bitbaking intrepid-image is known to work (the jupiter-image build should be aligned with GENIVI 8.0).
+Using the above git sha's and the master meta-ivi branch, bitbaking kronos-image is known to work (the kronos-image build should be aligned with GENIVI 9.0).

 For creating a specific GENIVI compliant image version, please make sure you git checkout the related meta-ivi branch and follow the build instructions